adamsilver/fdpb/01-a-registration-form.md

 Buttons that submit forms are “submit buttons” and they are coded typically as either `<input type="submit">` or `<button type="submit">`.
 The latter is more maleable in that you can nest other elements inside it.
 But there's rarely a need for that.
 Most submit buttons contain just text.

-*(Note: if you have multiple , in old versions of Internet Explorer, if you have multiple `<button type="submit">`s you'll experience trouble[^buttontrouble].
-This is because the form will send the value of all the buttons to the server regardless.
+*(Note: in old versions of Internet Explorer, if you have multiple `<button type="submit">`s you'll experience trouble[^buttontrouble].
+This is because the form will send the value of all the buttons to the server regardless of which was clicked.
 What you want is to know which button was clicked so that you can determine the right course of action to take.)*

 Other buttons are injected into the interface to enhance the experience with Javascript - much like we did with the password reveal component discussed earlier.
 That was also a `<button>` but it's type was set to `button` (not `submit`).